 "We got a door!"
 Lacob said semi-jokingly after he got a moment to survey the room.

-On Friday, he had just come from the Sports Analytics Innovation Summitt in San Francisco and hadn't been in the office in a few days.
-Still holding his assistant general manager position and an office in Oakland with the Golden State Warriors he makes the trip between the two cities when he's not out of town scouting.
+He had just returned from the Sports Analytics Innovation Summitt in San Francisco and hadn't been in the office for a few days.
+Still holding his assistant general manager position and an office in Oakland with the Golden State Warriors, he's used to making the long commute when he's not out of town scouting.

 "I don't even know who closed it," quipped the PR manager in response to Lacob's observation, taking a short break from briefing me on the team's season ticket sales and arena construction.